THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 of Assyria and Babylon.
 (The Roman captivity occurred several centuries later.)

-If modern Israel’s Jewish identity is based only on a return of Roman-captivity
+If Jewish identity in modern Israel is based only on Roman-captivity Jews, using

-Jews using Rabbinic Judaism as their identity, this restoration is very unfinished
+Rabbinic Judaism as identity, then modern Israel's restoration is very unfinished

 and can only be seen as preliminary to a future larger regathering yet to come.